Court date postponed for Trump's valet Walt Nauta in the classified documents case

 “Mr. Nauta takes very seriously the charges that he is facing,” he said.

-As a result, a judge pushed Tuesday's scheduled arraignment back until July 6.
+As a result, a federal magistrate judge, Edwin Torres, pushed Tuesday's scheduled arraignment back until July 6.

 Nauta was charged earlier this month alongside Trump in a 38-count indictment filed by Justice Department special counsel Jack Smith.
-Trump, a Republican, pleaded not guilty earlier this month to 37 counts related to the alleged mishandling of classified documents kept at his Mar-a-Lago resort in Palm Beach, Florida.
+Trump pleaded not guilty earlier this month to 37 counts related to the alleged mishandling of classified documents kept at his Mar-a-Lago resort in Palm Beach, Florida.
 Nauta's arraignment was postponed to give him time to find a Florida-based lawyer.

 The indictment accuses Nauta of conspiring with Trump to conceal records that he had taken with him from the White House after this term ended in January 2021.